1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 How to display conflicts?

-- Left-click on the desktop app icon in your computer's notification area (top right on macOS, bottom right on Windows and a double left-click in the taskbar on Linux).
+- Perform a left-click on the desktop app icon kDrive in the notification area of your computer (top right on macOS, bottom right on Windows and a double left-click in the taskbar on Linux).

 - Click on the information button at the top.